top of page

 • Attunement: When overwhelmed by their own emotional experiences, it may be more difficult to tune in and respond to the internal states of others.

 • Social Touch: Social touch is another important aspect of social participation that can be impacted by interoception.
-Individuals with hypersensitive interoception may find certain types of touch uncomfortable or even painful, leading them to avoid social touch altogether.
+Individuals with hyperresponsive interoception may find certain types of touch uncomfortable or even painful, leading them to avoid social touch altogether.

 • Attachment: This is another area that can be impacted by differences in interoception.
-Individuals with hypersensitive interoception may struggle with attachment, as they may find it challenging to regulate their own internal states and may become overwhelmed by the emotional intensity of close relationships.
+Individuals with hyperresponsive interoception may struggle with attachment, as they may find it challenging to regulate their own internal states and may become overwhelmed by the emotional intensity of close relationships.

-• Misreading Others' Emotions: A person with hyposensitive interoception may have difficulty understanding their own emotions, which can make it challenging to read and respond appropriately to the emotions of others.
+• Misreading Others' Emotions: A person with hyporesponsive interoception may have difficulty understanding their own emotions, which can make it challenging to read and respond appropriately to the emotions of others.
 This can lead to misunderstandings, conflicts, and difficulty forming close relationships.

 • Empathy: If you struggle to identify your own emotional state, it’s harder to identify emotional states in others.
 This is sometimes mistaken as a lack of empathy.
 You may experience really deep emotions about other people’s experiences, but struggle with how to express them in a way that others can understand.